 This district will teach about drugs and alcohol in an age appropriate developmentally based education and prevention program in every grade K-12.
 This program will include information about drug and alcohol counseling and rehabilitation programs available to the students.
 The district will also conduct staff orientation and continued training, and provide parent and community education.
+This will be done in cooperation with a community Chemical Health Committee.
 This education program will also include providing an information service for referral to counseling and/or treatment so that students may seek and get counseling on alcohol and drug matters any time without fear of reprisal and with assurance of the confidentiality of the counseling.
 Referral for treatment when needed should be a constructive and not a punitive action.
 We recognize that chemical addiction is a treatable disease.